gpatuwo/activated-railroad/README.md

 - translate rows from a SQL query into Ruby objects on fetch
 - translate Ruby objects into rows in the db on save

+via Activated::Base (that all model classes extend from)

-Ultimately, Activated will allow Ruby classes methods to perform SQL operations without writing out SQL code directly.
+Activated will allow Ruby classes methods to perform SQL operations without writing out SQL code directly through Activated methods.

 #### 2. Railroad
 Railroad is a MVC framework inspired by the basic functionalities of Rails.